trinodb/trino/presto-docs/src/main/sphinx/connector/hive-security.rst

 .. warning::

-  Access to the Presto coordinator should be secured using Kerberos when using Kerberos authentication to Hadoop services.
+  Access to the Presto coordinator should be secured (e.g. using Kerberos or password authentication) when using Kerberos authentication to Hadoop services.
   Failure to secure access to the Presto coordinator could result in unauthorized access to sensitive data on the Hadoop cluster.
+Refer to :doc:`/security` for further information.

   See :doc:`/security/server` and :doc:`/security/cli`
   for information on setting up Kerberos authentication.